 - Behind on rent, mortgage or have located a new place to live

 - Demonstrate financial need

-Note: Students are recommended to check with Benefits Hub Coach for a housing grant.
+Note: Students are required to check with Benefits Hub Coach for a housing grant.

 - Sign up for the Supplemental Nutrition Assistance Program (SNAP) and/or Women, Infants and Children (WIC) nutritional program